dkandalov/kotlin-99/readme.md

 ```
 b) Again, we suppose that a list contains elements that are lists themselves.
 But this time the objective is to sort elements according to their length frequency;
-i.e. in the default, sorting is done ascendingly, lists with rare lengths are placed, others with a more frequent length come later.
+i.e. lists with rare lengths are placed first, others with more frequent lengths come later.
 Example:
 ``` kotlin
 > lengthFreqSort(listOf("abc".toList(), "de".toList(), "fgh".toList(), "de".toList(), "ijkl".toList(), "mn".toList(), "o".toList()))